preston-evans98/zebra-btc/README.md

 ## Documentation

-The [Zebra website](https://zebra.zfnd.org/) contains user documentation for Zcash Zebra, most of which is applicable to Zebra-BTC as well, such as how to run or configure Zebra, set up metrics integrations, etc., as well as developer documentation, such as design documents.
-We also render [API documentation](https://doc.zebra.zfnd.org) for the external API of our crates, as well as [internal documentation](https://doc-internal.zebra.zfnd.org) for private APIs.
+The [Zebra website](https://zebra.zfnd.org/) contains user documentation for Zcash Zebra, most of which is applicable to Zebra-BTC as well.
+These docs explain how to run or configure Zebra, set up metrics integrations, etc. THey also include developer documentation and as design documents.
+The Zcash Foundations also renders [API documentation](https://doc.zebra.zfnd.org) for the external API of Zebra's crates, as well as [internal documentation](https://doc-internal.zebra.zfnd.org) for private APIs.